Acupuncturists in 21044

 My ideal client values the importance of prevention and regulation in achieving long-term health.
 They are seeking relief from pain, emotional or mental challenges, infertility, or complex health issues that have not responded well to conventional treatments.
 These may include musculoskeletal pain, anxiety, depression, hormonal imbalances, or post-surgical complications.
 They are looking for a holistic, natural approach that supports both mind and body, promoting overall well-being and balance without heavy reliance on medication.

-I have been practicing medicine since 1986.
-I practiced and taught medicine in Hunan, China after training in Western and Traditional Chinese medicine for 8 years.
-I also worked in Chinese Medicine practices in Edmonton and Montreal, Canada and in Maryland.
+I started practicing and teaching medicine in Hunan, China after accomplished 8 years of Western and Chinese medicine program.
+I also worked in Chinese Medicine practices in Edmonton and Montreal, Canada.
 In 1997, I established my current practice.
-I approach patients' conditions with a comprehensive understanding of both Western and Chinese Medicine, which enables me to provide the most suitable treatment and recommendations, whether the ailment is a 5-week-old girl's colic, a 9-month-old boy's prolonged cough or a 40-year-old woman's recurrent bladder infections.
+I approach patients' conditions with a comprehensive understanding of both Western and Chinese Medicine, which enables me to provide the most suitable treatment and recommendations, whether the ailment is a 5-week-old baby's colic, a 9-month-old baby's prolonged cough or a kid's or adult's lingering headaches, aches, pain, bladder infections, irritable bowel issues or simply malaise.

-I have been practicing medicine since 1986.
-I practiced and taught medicine in Hunan, China after training in Western and Traditional Chinese medicine for 8 years.
-I also worked in Chinese Medicine practices in Edmonton and Montreal, Canada and in Maryland.
+I started practicing and teaching medicine in Hunan, China after accomplished 8 years of Western and Chinese medicine program.
+I also worked in Chinese Medicine practices in Edmonton and Montreal, Canada.
 In 1997, I established my current practice.
-I approach patients' conditions with a comprehensive understanding of both Western and Chinese Medicine, which enables me to provide the most suitable treatment and recommendations, whether the ailment is a 5-week-old girl's colic, a 9-month-old boy's prolonged cough or a 40-year-old woman's recurrent bladder infections.
+I approach patients' conditions with a comprehensive understanding of both Western and Chinese Medicine, which enables me to provide the most suitable treatment and recommendations, whether the ailment is a 5-week-old baby's colic, a 9-month-old baby's prolonged cough or a kid's or adult's lingering headaches, aches, pain, bladder infections, irritable bowel issues or simply malaise.

 I have over 23 years experience as a registered nurse and 14 years as acupuncturist.
 I received my Bachelor of Science in Nursing from the University of Delaware in 1988, and a Master’s Degree in Acupuncture from MUIH, formerly known as Tai Sophia Institute, in 2007.
 I have practiced nursing at The Hospital of the University of Pennsylvania, King Edward Memorial Hospital in Bermuda, and at The Johns Hopkins Hospital.
 Additionally, I was a research nurse with Johns Hopkins University, studying heart failure and cardiomyopathy.
 After completing a clinical internship at Tai Sophia Institute, I opened my private practice in 2007.